 - Use room temperature flour and eggs, and warm milk (not chilled).
 This ensures that they will mix very well, either by hand or using a blender or food processor, and they will achieve the maximum puff in the oven.

 - Use whole milk.
 Not only is it rich and flavorful.
-Its high fat content, when emulsified with the eggs, does well in trapping steam that makes the pastry pop.
+Its high-fat content also does well in trapping steam that makes the pastry pop, when emulsified with the eggs,

 - Allow the batter to rest for at least 10 minutes up to overnight before transferring to the popover pan.
 This rest time allows the gluten to relax and the starch to expand.
 As a result, they will rise and hold their shape well.